Generic name: oxybutynin (oral) [ OX-i-BUE-ti-nin ]

 if you are unable to urinate.

-To make sure oxybutynin is safe for you, tell your doctor if you have:
+To make sure you can safely take oxybutynin, tell your doctor if you have ever had:

 a nerve disorder that affects your heart rate, blood pressure, or digestion;